oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

     *DATALINE datafiles/prn_L1CA_32_100.bin 0 654752 0 datafiles/prn_L1CA_32.bin

 The BeginingOfData and EndOfData numbers are bytes.
-In datafiles/ directory you will find how the data is structured and how to change the input method.
+In datafiles/ReadMe.md you will find how the data is structured and how to change the input method.

 ## Outputs
 The results will be stored on results directory.